10 keys to following the Paleo Diet

 The Paleo premise rests on the idea that fruits and vegetables are healthier sources of fiber than grains like rice, quinoa, and barley.
 What’s more, Paleo argues that grains may contribute to inflammation and that they are nutrient-poor compared to other fiber sources like produce.

-Supporters of the Paleo Diet disagree on whether or not to eat some grains.
+Supporters of the Paleo Diet disagree on whether to eat some grains.
 Strict adherents avoid all grains, all the time, whereas dieters who permit themselves “open meals” may have limited amounts of grain-based foods.

 You’ll nosh on nuts and seeds